-What is this rajaswala / menstrual period
+What is this rajaswala (menstrual period) as per Hinduism

 Thus, killing a Brahmana will fetch us ‘Brahmahatya dosha‘.

-On the first day of her rajaswala / menstrual period, women will be impure like a Chandala stree / lady.
+On the first day of her rajaswala (menstrual period), women will be impure like a Chandala stree / lady.

-On the second day of her rajaswala / menstrual period, women will be impure like a Brahma Ghatini
+On the second day of her rajaswala (menstrual period), women will be impure like a Brahma Ghatini.

-On the third day of her rajaswala / menstrual period, women will be impure like a dobhi.
+On the third day of her rajaswala (menstrual period), women will be impure like a dobhi.

-But still can’t do all the puja, pitru karya, cooking, etc.
+But still can’t do all the puja, pitru karya, cooking, etc. on fourth day itself.